 From Brass to Ziegler - Artists of the Forgotten Generation

 Many of them belonged to groups that had been looking for a new form of artistic expression since 1900; they were i.a. members of the November Group, founded in 1919, studied at the avant-garde Bauhaus or exhibited in Herwarth Walden's legendary Sturm gallery.
 Their art was defamed as "degenerate" by the National Socialists and removed from museums and galleries.
 Some artists left Germany, others went into internal emigration, the war destroyed studios and livelihoods.
 In the 1980s the rediscovery of the forgotten generation began.
-The power, freshness and originality of their art has since become more and more public awareness and is the focus of our exhibition.
+The power, freshness and originality of their art is the focus of our exhibition.